 The Oura Ring (Gen 3) is for anyone that wants a discreet fitness tracker that won't get in the way of most activities.
 You won't be distracted by a display so that you can focus on your workout, and it appears like a regular ring that looks great.
 The companion app is also helpful and can provide personalized insights that will help guide your days to ensure you get the rest you need.

-If you are a weightlifter, it will get in the way, which will force you to take the ring off and kind of defeats the purpose of having an activity tracker when it's not actually tracking your workout.
+If you are a weightlifter, it will get in the way, which may force you to take the ring off and kind of defeats the purpose of having an activity tracker when it's not actually tracking your workout.
 Plus, it's pretty pricey, and there are plenty of cheaper alternatives.

-The Oura Ring Gen 3 is a surprisingly excellent activity tracker for its size.
+Otherwise, the Oura Ring (Gen 3) is a surprisingly excellent activity tracker for its size.
 Oura has squeezed tons of sensors into a small chassis, making it nicely discreet and largely inconspicuous.
 It gives remarkably detailed insights into your sleep and activity levels and can help you get the best out of your day by guiding you.

 It's not for everyone, particularly those that need a more robust feature set like an ECG sensor.
-But for most people that need basic health and fitness tracking, the Oura Ring Gen 3 should do the trick, and Oura keeps adding more features.
+But for most people that need basic health and fitness tracking, the Oura Ring (Gen 3) should do the trick, and Oura keeps adding more features.
 Unfortunately, the price doesn't make it too attractive for those people, particularly when you factor in the membership cost.